-Alcohol or other drug overdoses can result in bizarre behavior, unconciousness and death.
+Alcohol or other drug overdoses can result in bizarre behavior, unconsciousness, and even death.
 Know the signs of an alcohol emergency and know what to do.

 What you need to do:

 Don't assume a person will sleep it off!
 People may pass out before all the alcohol or other drugs reach the brain.
 The heart and lungs can slow to the point of stopping.
 Do not use cold water or caffeine to attempt to wake the person up.
-Do not force food or exercise on him/her.
+Do not force food or try to make them exercise.

 Stay with the person.
-Turn and keep the person on his/her side to prevent choking on vomit.
+Turn and keep the person on their side to prevent choking on vomit.

 Call 911 immediately if the person: